spe-uob/2020-HealthcareLake/README.md

 # HealthcareLake
-HealthcareLake is an open-source Terraform project that makes it easy to deploy a clinical research environment in minutes.
+HealthcareLake is a Terraform project that makes it easy to deploy a clinical research environment in minutes.
 We do this by deploying a serverless data lake, FHIR API and OMOP ETL job.

 This repo contains a Terraform module for deploying the solution on AWS (`./infra`).
 We import two other modules: